gjbex/Training-sessions/docs/README.md

 ## HPC introduction (3 hours)

-Although working on High Performance Computing (HPC) infrastructues is not rocket science, there are still a number of things you need to be aware of to do so efficiently.
+Although working on High Performance Computing (HPC) infrastructures is not rocket science, there are still a number of things you need to be aware of to do so efficiently.
 Note that this session is specific for (potential) users of the infrastructure managed by the Vlaams